How can we help?

 • If you enable messages with severity levels 5, 6, and 7 to be processed in Manage Filters, those messages count towards your message volume limit.

-• If a device sends messages with severity levels 5, 6, or 7 but you’ve disabled them in Manage Filters, these messages are discarded by the collector and won’t count towards your message volume limit.
+• If a device sends messages with severity levels 5, 6, or 7 but you’ve disabled them in Manage Filters, these messages will be discarded by the collector and won’t count towards your message volume limit.

 What happens if a site exceeds the volume limit?